 Part 1: Purpose of Procedure.
-The purpose of this procedure is to specify consistent practices for accepting credit for undergraduate college level courses transferred into Lake Superior College, except for courses that apply to the Minnesota Curriculum as per MnSCU policy 3.37 Minnesota Transfer Curriculum.
+The purpose of this procedure is to specify consistent practices for accepting credit for undergraduate college level courses transferred into Lake Superior College (LSC), except for courses that apply to the Minnesota Curriculum as per Minnesota State Board Policy 3.37 Minnesota Transfer Curriculum.

 Part 2: Definitions